opengeospatial/e-learning/source/wmts/text/main.rst

 Client-server exchange mechanisms are specified under two distinct architectural styles.
 Under the first "procedural-oriented" style, the requests and responses for GetCapabilities, GetTile and (optional) GetFeatureInfo operations use the encodings of Key-Value Pairs (KVP), "plain-old XML" (POX) messages, or XML messages embedded in SOAP envelopes.
 Under the second "resource-oriented" style, request mechanisms and an endpoint publishing strategy are specified to enable an approach more closely resembling that of `REpresentational State Transfer (REST) <http://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm>`_, particularly `Richardson Maturity Model Level 1 <http://docs.opengeospatial.org/guides/16-057r1.html#_rest_and_open_geospatial_resources>`_.
 This approach is based on web URL endpoints that enable clients to directly access the ServiceMetadata, Tile, and FeatureInfo resources as documents (i.e., the request is implicit in the URL itself).

-Under a resource-oriented pattern, a scalable WMTS service could be created using no image processing logic at all by pre-rendering images and relying only on an ordinary web server to return the static ServiceMetadata XML document and provide the image tile files.
+Under a resource-oriented style, a scalable WMTS service could be created using no image processing logic at all by pre-rendering images and relying only on an ordinary web server to return the static ServiceMetadata XML document and provide the image tile files.
 The images are considered by the HTTP protocol to be standard web resources, and providers could leverage their existing technologies to improve the flow of those resources to requesting clients.

 Whichever style is used, WMTS-enabled services can generally offer advantages in performance and scalability by dividing maps into individual tiles that can be returned quickly.
 Performance can be enhanced by utilizing locally stored, pre-rendered tiles that will not require any image manipulation or geoprocessing.
 With tile-based mapping, it is important that servers be able to handle asynchronous access to tiles, as most clients will simultaneously request multiple tiles to fill a single view.